As part of Radio 2's recent Big Bee Challenge, the RHS built a bee-friendly garden. We're proud to have supplied some of the products.

 Bees are one of the world's most important pollinators for food crops.
 They are essential for a healthy environment and for the food that we eat.
 However, around the UK, bees as well as other wild insects are in decline; some are even in danger of extinction.
 A main contributing factor to the endangerment of bees is the reduction in the flower-rich habitats they love.

 The aim of Radio 2’s Big Bee Challenge is to raise awareness of the tragic situation our bee population finds itself in.
-Raising awareness will encourage listeners to create their own environments to support bees and other pollinators.
-Creating green spaces that are so important to their survival is crucial to support bees.
+It is hoped that it will encourage listeners to create their own environments to support pollinators.
+Creating green spaces that are so important to their survival is crucial to supporting bees.
 No space is too small.
-Whether in a garden or unused space, on a balcony or window ledge, planting some flowers will help bees and insects.
+Whether in a garden or unused space, on a balcony or window ledge, planting some flowers will help bees and other insects.

 The Garden

-The garden is truly beautiful and extremely considerate of the bees of Britain.
+The garden is truly beautiful and extremely considerate of bees.
 To see Izabella's original design, visit the BBC website.

 What you can do for bees